**New for 2018: This exam will be written online.

-The 47th annual Chem 13 News Exam, sponsored by the University of Waterloo, is scheduled for Thursday, May 11, 2017.
-The exam, which is multiple-choice, is not to be considered as anything but a selection mechanism for awards.
+The 48th annual Chem 13 News Exam, sponsored by the University of Waterloo, is scheduled for Thursday, May 10, 2018 and is to be written online in a single 75-minute period.
+The exam is not to be considered as anything but a selection mechanism for awards.
 Specifically, it is not used as a criterion for admission to university studies.
 We do not show or give results to any admissions committee.

 The exam will cover material that a well-read senior high school chemistry student is likely to have come across in the course of studies.
 Students may expect to find a few probing and demanding questions on some of the main topics of high school chemistry.

 The Chem 13 News Exam consists of 40 multiple-choice questions, some easy, some tough, under the general headings: organic, equilibria, kinetics, oxidation-reduction, bonding, structure, reactions, solutions, and gases.
 A scientific calculator is required.

 The Chem 13 News Exam is designed for high school chemistry students who have completed, or are nearing completion of, their second high school chemistry course.
 (Most such students will be in their final pre-university year.)

 In 2017 about 2699 students from 335 schools wrote the Chem 13 News Examination.
 Names of the top 213 students were published in Chem 13 News magazine, issue #432 (Canadian subscribers only).

 The deadline for ordering exams is Monday, April 16, 2018.
 Orders must be placed by a teacher at an accredited high school.

 All exam orders must be submitted online starting in February 2018.
 Exam costs are provided on the online order form.